Posts

 Image

-It only seems natural to follow the Living Water to its head streams - mountains.
+It only seems natural to follow the Living Water to its head waters are located - mountains.
 Jesus likes mountains especially the Mount of Olives.
 He often retreats to mountains to be by himself, sometimes he will take a few disciples.
 (Jn 6:3, 6:15, 8:1) Mountains are often associated with God like the mountain where God gave Moses the 10 commandments or with faith as in faith to move mountains.
 (Matt 17:20) It is from the mountains that our soil and water come.
 You can learn more about those in previous posts.
 Where do mountains come from?
 The earth’s crust is made up of large plates called tectonic plates that fit into each other.
 These plates keep moving a few centimeters every year.
-Mountains form along the boundaries where the tectonic plates move towards each other converge (convergent boundaries).
-The tectonic plates collide, triggering deformation and thickening of the crust.
-This, in turn, leads to crustal uplift and mountain formation.
-This process is a horizontal compression t
+Mountains for...

 Living Water Part II